MLB Rumors: Bryce Harper Follows Manny Machado On Instagram, Setting Twitter Buzzing, Then Unfollows Him

 — Jessie Burns ⚾️ (@jburnsey22) February 22, 2019

-Just one week ago, Harper created another stir online, when he posted a comment on an Instagram post made by Philadelphia Phillies outfielder Rhys Hoskins, as Inquisitr reported.
+Just one week ago, Harper created another stir online, when he posted a comment on an Instagram post made by Philadelphia Phillies outfielder Rhys Hoskins, as The Inquisitr reported.
 Hoskins, who finished fourth in the 2017 National League Rookie of the Year balloting, per Baseball Reference, is also a client of super-agent Scott Boras, who represents Harper.

-The Phillies have long been rumored to be a leading candidate to sign Harper, though on Wednesday the club’s general manager, Matt Klentak, appeared to back off of the quest for Harper, saying that his team had already “spent plenty of money” during the current offseason, as Inquisitr reported.
+The Phillies have long been rumored to be a leading candidate to sign Harper, though, on Wednesday, the club’s general manager, Matt Klentak, appeared to back off of the quest for Harper, saying that his team had already “spent plenty of money” during the current offseason, as The Inquisitr reported.

-On Friday, former Washington Nationals General Manager Jim Bowden said in an interview with Sirius XM MLB Network Radio that the chances that the Padres will sign Harper after signing Machado are, in fact, “zero.”
+On Friday, former Washington Nationals General Manager Jim Bowden said in an interview with Sirius XM MLB Network Radio that the chances the Padres will sign Harper after signing Machado are, in fact, “zero.”

 Harper follows only 146 accounts on his Instagram page.
-In addition to Hosmer and Hoskins, they include Joel Embid of the NBA’s Philadelphia 76ers, Heisman Trophy-winning former Oklahoma University quarterback Kyler Murray, Boston Red Sox outfielder and 2018 American League MVP Mookie Betts, and retired English soccer star David Beckham.
+In addition to Hosmer and Hoskins, they include Joel Embiid of the NBA’s Philadelphia 76ers, Heisman Trophy-winning former Oklahoma University quarterback Kyler Murray, Boston Red Sox outfielder and 2018 American League MVP Mookie Betts, and retired English soccer star David Beckham.

 Also last week, San Francisco Giants shortstop Brandon Crawford followed Harper on Instagram, sparking more speculation as the Giants are also rumored to be preparing an offer to sign Harper.
 But Harper never followed Crawford back.